capische/nordlynx-proxy/README.md

 As of 2024/11/18, nordvpn reorganized its repository and removed pre 3.17.0 versions. privileged mode is now required for the container when using latest or <env>-debian.

 Starting from 2025/07/14, two new docker tags are added <version>-debian, <version>-ubuntu.
-Debian based image requires privilege mode, please note that running privileged container is a risk.
+Debian-based image requires privilege mode, please note that running a privileged container is a risk.
-Ubuntu based image do not require privilege mode.
+Ubuntu-based image does not require privilege mode.
-Latest tag is based on debian as previously.
+The latest tag is based on debian as previously.

-you may set env var NORDVPN_VERSION to install a specific nordvpn package downgrade during setup process.
+you may set env var NORDVPN_VERSION to install a specific nordvpn package downgrade during a setup process.

-Warning 1: login process is sometimes unstable:
+Warning 1: a login process is sometimes unstable:
 ```
 It's not you, it's us.
 We're having trouble reaching our servers.
 If the issue persists, please contact our customer support.
 ```